GoreacraftServers/ProjectRedPatched/README.md

+Blah blah blah actual mod description below, no one cares.
+It's yo boi, music, here to tell you how to properly build this gay project.

+If you are using intellij, congrats, you're doing great.
+Intellij gets salty that this project is using gradle version 2.6, and claims that it isn't compatible.
+That is wrong.
+If you clicked that shiny blue link to upgrade gradle to version 4.x.x, you're dumb and need to try this again.
+You actually don't even need to touch gradle.
+Now comes the moderately hard step.
+There is a directory called lib, and in it is cofhcore.....
+Right click on it, then towards the bottom, there is an option that says Add as Library...
+Click ok on the dialogue box.
+With that, the hard stuff is all over dumb dumb.
+Remember, use intellij.
+Open up build.gradle located on the top, and scroll down until you get to line 207.
+If you are using the superior ide, there will be a green play button next to it.
+Click it and then select the top option.
+Tbh at this point it might give you errors, but just keep trying until you have the output in /build/libs Back to your regular scheduled README!

 ProjectRed
 ==========
 Project Red is a mod written for Forge Multipart.
 It brings vastly improved redstone control to Minecraft via compact wiring and integrated logic gates.